armhold/infinity/README.md

     01000001 01000010 01000011

 Or 4,276,803 in decimal.
 So the number for the string "ABC" is 4,276,803.
-Therefore "ABC" exists on the number line around 4.2 million.
+Therefore "ABC" exists on the number line near the 4.2 millionth number.

-This project includes a program to print locate the number line "coordinate" for any file.
+This project includes a program to print the number line "coordinate" for any file.
 Run it like this:

     $ go run cmd/find_number/find_number.go samples/creation_of_adam.jpg